IN THIS ARTICLE

 At their core, business analysts are analytical problem-solvers who work within a business or organization to identify areas that can be improved; they work with stakeholders such as managers, technical teams, vendors and others to offer data-backed recommendations.

 Mostly a business-oriented role, BAs often have a bachelor’s degree in business or project management.
 They are also required to have skills such as critical thinking, logical reasoning, analytics, and design thinking.
 Knowledge of tools like SQL, BPMN, Microsoft Visio and Excel which help them perform data mining and cleaning, reporting, etc., is an advantage.
-Business analysts earn an average salary of $70,000 in the US and those with 3-4 years of experience in the role can make up to $109,000 per year.
+Business analysts earn an average salary of $70,000 in the US and those with 3-4 years of experience in the role can earn a data analyst’s salary of around $109,000 per year.

 A marketing analyst (MA) is very much like a business analyst but specializes in marketing data to derive insights about sales, markets, channel performance, and promotions.
 An MA combines research skills, analytical skills, and marketing know-how such as customer profiling, ROI calculations, and advertising channel performance.
 For example, a marketing analyst will need to know what conversion rates are, what the cost per conversion is, what the lifetime value of a customer is, and so on.